 - Q: Can I upload answers to an already existing survey?

 A: Yes, you can.
 However, we recommend you upload data to an empty copy of your survey that does not contain any answers.

 Tips & Tricks:

-- Make sure that your multi choice questions are seperate in to one column for each option, for example if you have 10 options in a multichoice that should then be shown as 10 columns in the raw data, if a respondent has answered the question it should be shown with the number 1 (one) in the column corresponding to the option they answerd.
+- Make sure that your multiple choice questions are separated into one column for each option, for example if you have 10 options in a multiple choice that should then be shown as 10 columns in the raw data.
+If a respondent has answered the question it should be shown with the number 1 (one) in the column corresponding to the option they answered.

-- If you have matrix questions they should also be presented in different columns in your raw data where each column is one of the rows with in the matrix question.
-So if you have a matrix question with 4 rows it should then appear has four columns in the raw data.
+- If you have matrix questions they should also be presented in different columns in your raw data where each column is one of the rows within the matrix question.
+So, if you have a matrix question with 4 rows it should then appear as four columns in the raw data table.

-- If you want to reset your upload before finishing it just click Upload a new document at the top and you will have the choice to reset your entire upload and start again.
+- If you want to reset your upload before finishing it just click Upload a new document at the top of the page and you will have the choice to reset your entire upload and start again.